 The Ontario Legislature Internship Programme runs from September 1st to June 30th each year.
-It is a paid internship, with ten interns receiving $25,780 in stipends with additional payments upon completion of a draft and final version of an academic paper.
+It is a paid internship, with ten interns receiving about $27,000 in stipends with additional payments upon completion of a draft and final version of an academic paper.
 The Programme is designed to provide backbench Members of Provincial Parliament with highly qualified members of their team.

 The Ontario Legislature Internship Programme is a nonpartisan programme.
 What is nonpartisanship?
 Nonpartisanship means not being affiliated with a political party, or publicly endorsing positions on matters of public policy.
 Since OLIP interns will work with both government and opposition MPPs, they are expected to remain politically neutral in a variety of political settings.
+Prior partisan activity may make your application ineligible.

 In addition to providing practical experience with the daily workings of the Ontario Legislature, OLIP provides Interns the opportunity to supplement their university training through regular academic discussions and by writing an academic paper on a topic of their choice.
 If accepted, the paper topic will be presented at the annual Congress of the Humanities and Social Sciences Conference.